Everything You Need to Create Your Own Fonts for Free

 So read a lot, and try to absorb and apply as much of the knowledge as you can, as it will allow you to stand on the shoulders of the typeface designers who have come before you.

-If you’re looking for an alternative font-creation software option for FontForge, check out BirdFont, a cross-platform, free font-editor Justin reviewed that lets you design your own font.
+If you’re looking for an alternative font-creation software option for FontForge, check out BirdFont, a cross-platform, free font editor that lets you design your own font.
 It doesn’t export in as many formats as FontForge, but the interface may make it easier for you to get started.

 Final Thought: Is It All Worth It?

 Have you ever created a font, or would you?
 It’s a daunting task to create a complete and cohesive typeface — and yet there are plenty of amazing fonts out there available for free.
 Some of my favorite free fonts come from FontSquirrel.com and they’re gorgeous.

 So, to all you lovers of lettering out there, how do you tackle a project as huge as font creation, especially given the competition out there?
 What makes it worthwhile?
 Do you do it out of love for the form (one letter at a time?), pride for a job well designed, or do you measure your project’s worth in numbers of downloads or dollars?